aws-samples/machine-learning-using-k8s/docs/mnist/training/tensorflow.md

 In this sample, we'll use MNIST database of handwritten digits and train the model to recognize any handwritten digit.

 1. You can use a pre-built Docker image `rgaut/deeplearning-tensorflow:with_model`.
 This image uses `tensorflow/tensorflow` as the base image.
-It comes bundled with TensorFlow and Keras.
+It comes bundled with TensorFlow.
 It also has training code and downloads training and test data sets.
-It also stores the model at `/model` directory.
+It also stores the model using a volume mount `/mount`.
+This maps to `/tmp` directory on the worker node.

    Alternatively, you can build a Docker image using the Dockerfile in `samples/mnist/training/tensorflow/Dockerfile` to build it.
 This Dockerfile uses [AWS Deep Learning Containers](https://aws.amazon.com/machine-learning/containers/).
 Accessing this image requires that you login to the ECR repository: